oldoddtw/LogExpress/README.md

 ## License
 - This shareware is provided under the terms of the LogExpress End User License Agreement (EULA).
 Use of this software requires your acceptance of our EULA which is enclosed in the software.
 - In the spirit of public contribution and to help more METTLER fans and instrument users, this software is released as a shareware in the form of EULA, with freely available authorization code, and with no limitations on its functionality or expiration date.
-I hope it can be of assistance to every METTLER owner. <br><br>
+I hope it can be of assistance to every METTLER owner.
-May the Force be with you.
 <br>

 ## Setup